Symmetrization and enhancement of the continuous Morlet transform

-In Figure~\ref{fig:G} we show the EPSD of our most recent test signal, as well as the mean enhanced power MEP and integrated enhanced power IEP, which exceeds the previous IIP by a significant margin for which we have not yet found a correction factor.
+In Fig.~\ref{fig:G} we show the EPSD for test signal $y_2$, as well as the mean enhanced power MEP and integrated enhanced power IEP, which is less than the previous IIP by a small amount.
 The variation in scale of the signal periods is well-resolved within the cone-of-influence, and a video scanning through the EIPs is available as an online supplement.
-Reconstruction from the EPSD is not yet well-defined; however, one may attempt a reconstruction using the phase of the RCWT and the original renormalized basis as shown in (d), which might not be perfect but does faithfully represent the original signal.
+Reconstruction from the EPSD is not yet well-defined; however, one may attempt a reconstruction using the phase of the RCWT and the original renormalized basis as shown in (d), which might not be perfect but does faithfully represent the original signal after normalization by an arbitrary constant.
 For signal components within the cone-of-influence, the EPSD provides the maximum resolution in scale available from the RCWT.